airgap-it/tezos-kotlin-sdk/README.md

 A Kotlin library to interact with the Tezos blockchain.

+## Use Cases

+The Tezos Kotlin SDK ships with tools that can be used to:

+*General*
+  - convert a Base58 encoded string to bytes and vice versa

+*Michelson/Micheline*
+  - parse or create a Micheline JSON string
+  - pack and unpack Micheline
+  - convert Micheline to typed Michelson and vice versa

+*Operations*
+- create an unsigned or signed Tezos operation
+- forge and unforge an operation
+- sign an operation and verify the signature

+*RPC*
+- interact with a Tezos node
+- estimate the operation fee

+*Contract*
+- read a contract's storage
+- read BigMaps
+- prepare contract calls

 ## Modules Overview

 The Tezos Kotlin SDK is a multi-module project.
 It has been designed to allow its users to use only the required minimum of functionality that meets their needs, thus optimizing the amount of redundant and unwanted code and dependencies.